Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 As alcoholic neuropathy progresses, the pain can vary in intensity.
 It may reduce for months at a time before worsening again.

 Severe alcoholic neuropathy can affect motor weakness due to nerve damage.
 Our muscles require a message from nearby nerves to function.
-When this message is interrupted because of damaged nerves, the muscles cannot work as they usually would.
+When this message is interrupted by damaged nerves, the muscles cannot work as usual.

-Autonomic nerves control how the organs of the body work in the autonomic nervous system, including the:
+Autonomic nerves control how the body's organs work in the autonomic nervous system.
+These organs include:

-Alcoholic neuropathy can weaken the autonomic nerves.
-This causes impairment of bowel and bladder function as well as sexual dysfunction.
+Alcoholic neuropathy can weaken the autonomic nerves, causing impairment of bowel and bladder function and sexual dysfunction.

 Lab tests that may identify other potential causes of alcoholic neuropathy include:

-Blood tests can also assess for a nutritional deficiency that may link to both nerve health and alcohol consumption.
+Blood tests can also assess for a nutritional deficiency linked to nerve health and alcohol consumption.

 There are several treatment options for alcoholic neuropathy.
-But first, patients diagnosed with alcoholic neuropathy must stop drinking.
+But first, those diagnosed with alcoholic neuropathy must stop drinking.

 Treatment will initially focus on addressing the issues related to alcohol addiction.
-For some chronic alcoholics, this may require inpatient treatment.
-For others, it may be to stop drinking with outpatient treatment or social support groups.
+Some treatment options include:

-Once excessive drinking has been addressed, your doctor can focus on the neuropathy.
+Once you’ve addressed excessive drinking, your doctor can focus on the neuropathy.

 Nerve damage from alcoholic neuropathy is usually permanent.
-If you do not stop drinking excessive amounts of alcohol, your symptoms are likely to worsen.
+If you don’t stop drinking excessive alcohol, your symptoms will likely worsen.

 This could lead to: